tomwechsler/Ethical_Hacking_and_Penetration_Testing/OWASP/Comprehensive_Overview.md

 These projects are in the initial stages of development, focusing on innovative ideas and approaches to application security.

 ### 4. **Educational Projects**
 - **OWASP Cheat Sheet Series**: Concise and actionable guidelines for specific security topics.
+[OWASP Cheat Sheets](https://cheatsheetseries.owasp.org/).
 - **OWASP DevSlop**: A set of DevSecOps-related lessons and resources.

 ---